Banns of marriage: France

 French civil law requires the publication of banns of marriage in the towns where intended spouses are living.
 It should be displayed in the town hall ten days before the marriage.

 Germany

 German civil law required the publication of banns of marriage until 1998.
 The process was called "das Aufgebot bestellen".
 Presently, couples must still register for civil marriage beforehand, which has the same effect of ruling out immediate marriage.
 Still, a public proclamation or posting isn't necessary anymore.

 Netherlands

-In the Netherlands, there is a statutory requirement for couples intending to do marry to formally register that intention with officials beforehand.
+In the Netherlands, there is a statutory requirement for couples intending to marry to formally register that intention with officials beforehand.
 This process is called "ondertrouw".

 Other uses

 A second use of "the banns" is as the prologue to a play, i.e., a proclamation made at the beginning of a medieval play announcing and summarizing the upcoming play.
 An example can be found in the Croxton Play of the Sacrament, a Middle English miracle play written sometime after 1461.